y0sh1mitsu/My-YARA-Rules/README.md

 # My-YARA-Rules
-Here you will find all my yara rules related to my blog posts.
+Here you will find all my yara rules related to my analysis.